Guidelines for Members

 • Smoking or vaping is allowed outdoors, at street-width distance from the entrances or from a formed line.

 • It is your responsibility to inform us of any changes in your family size, the address and makeup of your household unit, or other changes to your file record during your food pick-up.
 If you are not able to submit changes in person, please submit such changes in writing and signed by you.
-For a third party pick-up, please see the Food Release form for further instruction.
+For a third-party pick-up, please see the Food Release form for further instructions.

 • All persons living in one residential unit will receive food as a unit, other than approved exceptions.

-• Please, if at all possible, bring re-usable cloth or other sturdy type bags when you come to the Food Pantry.
+• Please, if at all possible, bring reusable cloth or other sturdy bags when you come to the Food Pantry.

 • Please, take only the listed number of items from the choice table and respect the authority of the volunteer(s) stationed at the bread and pastry section.

-• TEFAP Income Guidelines: If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866)632-9992 to request the form.
+• TEFAP Income Guidelines: If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, available at any USDA office, or call (866)632-9992 to request the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410, by fax (202)690-7442 or email at program.intake@usda.gov.

-In full consultation with members and volunteers, the Board of Directors and its officers reserves the right to take action to address concerns and problems that might arise in the course of operations.
-In addition we reserve the right to require proof or validation of any information which you have provided to us.
+In full consultation with members and volunteers, the Board of Directors and its officers reserve the right to take action to address concerns and problems that might arise in the course of operations.
+Additionally, we reserve the right to require proof or validation of any information you have provided to us.

 Thank you!

-Thank you, pantry members – our friends, family and neighbors – from North Adams, Clarksburg, and Florida Mountain for your cooperation, support, encouragement, and friendship in the nearly seven years since we have opened.
-It has been an honor and pleasure to serve you.
+Thank you, pantry members – our friends, family, and neighbors – from North Adams, Clarksburg, and Florida Mountain for your cooperation, support, encouragement, and friendship in the nearly 15 years since we opened.
+It has been an honor and a pleasure to serve you.

 Mark Rondeau, President NBIAI